-British mezzo-soprano, Anna Elizabeth Cooper is currently studying at the Royal College of Music International Opera Studio supported by the Stephen Catto Memorial fund and the il Circle trust and Rosehill Theatre.
+British mezzo-soprano, Anna Elizabeth Cooper graduated from the Royal College of Music International Opera Studio supported by the Stephen Catto Memorial fund, Help Musicians UK Sybil Tutton award, il Circolo trust, Mario Lanza Foundation, The Kathleen Trust and Rosehill Theatre in 2020.
 She previously gained a Master’s Degree with Distinction at the Royal College of Music, supported by a scholarship from the Soiree D’Or Committee, Sir Richard Stapley Educational Trust, RCM Study award, Yorkshire Ladies Council of Education and the Josephine Baker Trust.
 Now under the tutelage of renowned soprano, Amanda Roocroft, Anna previously studied with Mary Plazas at the Royal Northern College of Music where she gained her Bachelor of Music degree with First Class Honours.

 Other professional engagements include contracts as a soloist and ensemble member with The Thursford Christmas Spectacular, as well as being a cast member of the National Gilbert and Sullivan Opera Company’s UK tour in 2016 and 2017, as a principal, covering other principal roles and performing as a member of the ensemble.

 During her time at both conservatoires, Anna performed in masterclasses for Alice Coote, Sarah Connolly, Louise Winters, Sally Burgess and Sir John Tomlinson.
 In addition, she had the opportunity to be mentored by accompanists, Roger Vignoles, Anthony Spiri and Simon Leppar.
 She has also worked with internationally renowned conductors including Lionel Friend, Sir Mark Elder, Peter Welwyn, Michael Lloyd and Alexander Crowe.